-The application deadline is January 1 of each year.
+The application deadline is December 15 of each year.
+The application for Fall 2021 will be available by early September 2020.
 International applicants are encouraged to submit their information earlier.
 Applicants will be notified of their admissions decision by email no later than early March.
 Admitted students enroll the following autumn.

 Applicants must hold a four-year bachelor’s degree from an accredited university (or expect to receive one by the time they enter the program).
 Non-US residents should consult the International Applicants page for a list of degrees recognized by the University of Chicago as acceptable equivalents.

 Applicants must also complete the Graduate Management Admission Test (GMAT) or the Graduate Record Examinations (GRE).
 For most areas of study, applicants may take either the GMAT or GRE.
 Exceptions are: